 2. Navigate to the 'Documents' tab within the draw to verify the status of each document.
-Since your borrower will be prompted to fix any issues before submitting the draw, the 'Status' will ideally not identify any unresolved issues that need your attention (an exclamation point in an orange circle).
+Since your borrower will be prompted to fix any issues before submitting the draw, the 'Status' will ideally not identify any unresolved issues that need your attention (an orange broken link symbol).

 *If any document issues have been identified, please review this article on assigning documents to line items

 *Are there additional documents that you need to upload for internal tracking purposes (such as an inspection report)?
 Please review this article for instructions on uploading documents.

 Step 4: Do you see error flags on the line items tab?

 Navigate to the 'Line Items' tab within the draw to review the line items for any errors (exclamation point inside a red circle) that Rabbet has identified.

 If YES, click on the line item to open the slide out.
 In the example below, there is an error with retainage that must be resolved before the draw can be approved.

 Step 5: You're almost done!
 It's time for the review.

 Once all of the errors have been resolved for each line item, the draw is ready for rules review, approvals, and the signatory.
 Navigate to the 'Reviews' tab and follow these steps to review the draw rules.

 Utilize the 'Mark Funded' feature as documentation for your actions.
 Once funds requested in the draw package have been released to the borrower, you can utilize the 'Mark Funded' button to make note of when that occurred.